 1st Application round

-- Familiarise yourself with the challenge call description, eligibility criteria and conditions for participation in the call, as well as the Grant Agreement with the ILO;
+- Familiarise yourself with the challenge call description, eligibility criteria and conditions for participation in the call

 - Develop your short proposal pitch of maximum 5.000 characters, and your multimedia pitch (e.g. video or voice message) of maximum 4 minutes.